lyind/handbork/content/docs/product/managed-apps/dev-experience/git-subtree.md

 but also be able to submit patches to upstream.
 I also want to make some specific changes, that I never want to go to upstream.

-## Repositories types and setup
+## Repository types and setup

 We will be working with 3 git repositories per project.
-This covers the most complex scenario, where we track upstream repo that hosts multiple charts in a single repeository and we want to track all of them, but finally get just a single chart from there.
+This covers the most complex scenario, where we track upstream repo that hosts multiple charts in a single repository, and we want to track all of them, but finally get just a single chart from there.

 Please note, that for a simpler scenario, where you just want to track a subdirectory of an upstream